amosfullstack/quartz/content/Study Guide - Pass Java (CP 215) Exams Like Drinking Water.md

 ---

 ### **Step 3.
 Encapsulation (Data Hiding)**

-Learn how data is hiden from users, and thy are able to access only what is needed.
-Eg you cant edit your bank balance.
+Learn how data is hiden from users, and they are able to access only what is needed.
+Eg you can't edit your bank balance.
+The users cant access and modify sensitive system data.

 - **Definition** : Wrapping variables + methods in a class, restricting direct access.
 - **How** : Use `private` fields + `public` getters/setters.